yezhuoyang/QuantumLab/README.md

 ```

-To append a small user defined quantum circuit to a larger one, you can also use the method append:
+You can also append a small user-defined subcircuit to a larger circuit:

 ```python
 from qiskit import QuantumCircuit